🎯 What is prompt engineering?

 🔄 The Iteration Cycle

-Prompt engineering isn't a one-shot.
+Prompt engineering is not a one-shot process.
 It's an iterative process:

 - Initial prompt → Approximate result